-As ancient as it is, this manual is fully relevant nowadays; we are the same biologically now as back when.
+As ancient as it is, this manual is fully relevant today.
+We are the same biologically now as back then.
 My goal is to put this manual in context with current times.
-One problem is that we are both inside and outside the covers, perhaps like Schrödinger’s cat.
+One problem is that we are both inside and outside the covers, perhaps like Schrödinger’s cat (google [Schrödinger’s cat – wiki]).
 Words, being linear beasts, can’t convey a big picture viewpoint easily, if at all.
 Yet I struggle on to convey what I see.
 Perhaps the challenge lures me.

-Essentially, things are just not what they seem.
-We see this view wonderfully stated in chapter 2: The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.
+Essentially, things are not what they seem.
+We see this reality-check in chapter 2: The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.

 Take the current ideal of joy in-the-moment.
 Ironically, the less joy in-the-moment one feels, the more in-the-moment one is.
-This is another way to say that life is about contrast.
+In other words, life is about contrast.
 Whatever seems to be there is often, if not always, a reflection of what is not there.
 In this case, the moment has both joy and its compliment, sorrow — again, like Schrödinger’s alive and dead cat.
-This makes truthful expression in words virtually impossible.
+This makes truthful statements through words virtually impossible.
 Any comment on ‘what is’ emphasizes ‘is-ness’ at the expense of ‘isn’t-ness’.
 Chapter 2 puts it simply, something and nothing produce each other… simultaneously no less.
 Little wonder chapter 56 notes, one who knows does not speak; one who speaks does not know.
-Therefore, I find it best to take everything with a grain of salt.
+That is why it helps to take everything with a grain of salt.

 The lack of contentment sows the seeds of desire.
-From a symptom’s point of view, this lack of contentment is the true troublemaker.
+From a symptom’s point of view, this lack of contentment is the actual problem.
 Thus, chapter 1 urging to rid ourselves of desire, or chapter 64 to desire not to desire are impossible ideals — strive as we might.
-The advice to just relax and be happy is even more unrealistic.
+Any advice to just relax and be happy is just silly.
 Like the old “Just say no” advice, it ignores underlying causes and always fails.
-Yet, I still find desires not to desire a helpful goal to strive toward even though I know I won’t reach it.
+Yet, I still find desires not to desire a useful aspirational goal to strive toward even though I know reaching it is impossible.

-Why can’t a struggle against desire work?
-Most obvious is the fact that desire is the mover of life.
-Biology rules!
-Need, and its cousin desire, pushes living things to get out there and take what they need to live and be content.
+Why can’t resistance against desire work?
+Most obvious is the fact that it’s the mover of life—biology rules!
+Need, and its human offspring desire, pushes living things to get out there and take what they need to live to be content.
 You could say discontentment is built into life’s genome to push it to live a full life.
 The promise of contentment, illusionary though it is, allows hope to spring eternal.
 We feel that if we just get ‘it’, avoid ‘it’, accomplish ‘it’, win ‘it’, — succeed — we will finally be happy.
 The fundamental process of Nature portrayed in chapter 2 is another way to see this.
 To paraphrase: